malin-nilsson/FeedingAnimals/README.md

 # Feeding Animals
 React "zoo" where users can get info about the animals, get notifications when they're hungry and feed them.

-Created with React, TypeScript, Sass and Axios, using React Context API and React Router.
+Created with React, TypeScript, Sass and Axios, using React Context API, Styled Components and React Router.

 ## Installation
 1. Clone the repo\